Meg White: Mainstream breakthrough (2001–2006)

-In 1999, the band signed with the California-based label Sympathy for the Record Industry, and released their self-titled debut album.
-AllMusic said that White's drumming "balances out the fretwork and the fretting with methodical, spare, and booming cymbal, bass drum, and snare".
-Following their divorce in 2000, White insisted that they keep the band going.
-Their second album, De Stijl, was released that same year.
-Rolling Stones Jenny Eliscu praised that White's drumming, saying it "proves that you don't need bombast to make a blues explosion".
-It became a sleeper hit, after the White Stripes gained popularity in 2002, reaching 38 on Billboards Independent Albums chart in 2002.

-Mainstream breakthrough and solo career (2001–2006)

-The White Stripes rose to widespread recognition in 2001 with the release of their album White Blood Cells.
-Meg shared vocal duties with Jack on the tracks "Hotel Yorba" and "This Protector", and also on the Loretta Lynn cover "Rated X", featured as the B-side to "Hotel Yorba".
-White Blood Cells would have a major label re-release with V2 Records in 2002, which brought them to the forefront of the garage rock revival and made them one of the most acclaimed bands of the year.
-It was their last album to be released with the "Sympathy for the Record Industry".
-Chris Deville of Stereogum praised White for bashing "the bejesus out of her drums" and called the pair "too compelling for the rest of the world to ignore".
-The album included the groundbreaking single "Fell in Love with a Girl", which won them three awards at the 2002 MTV Video Music Awards.
-In 2002, the band performed on Saturday Night Live.
+The White Stripes released their third album, White Blood Cells, in 2001.
+Meg shared vocals with Jack on the tracks "Hotel Yorba" and "This Protector", and also on the Loretta Lynn cover "Rated X", featured as the B-side to "Hotel Yorba".
+It was their last album to be released with Sympathy, after which they signed a licensing deal with V2 Records through Jack's own label, Third Man Records.
+White Blood Cells was given a major label reissue in 2002, which brought them to the forefront of the garage rock revival and made them one of the most acclaimed bands of the year.
+Chris Deville of Stereogum praised White for bashing "the bejesus out of her drums" and called the pair "too compelling for the rest of the world to ignore."
+The album included the single "Fell in Love with a Girl", which won them three awards at the 2002 MTV Video Music Awards.

-The White Stripes released their fourth studio album, Elephant, through V2 Records and XL Recordings in 2003.
-The album was acclaimed, and considered by AllMusic to be the band's best work.
-Their continued success helped establish Meg and Jack White as key figures of 2000s rock, and Elephant, along with White Blood Cells, were included on numerous editions of Rolling Stone's "500 Greatest Albums of All Time" list.
-AllMusic writers described White's drumming on Elephant as "hypnotic" and "explosively minimal", and Bram Teltelman of Billboard characterized it as "simple but effective".
+The White Stripes released their fourth studio album, Elephant, in 2003 to critical acclaim.
+The band's continued success helped establish White as a key figure of 2000s rock, and both Elephant and White Blood Cells were included on numerous editions of Rolling Stones "500 Greatest Albums of All Time" list.
+By this point, White's drumming became a focal point of the band, described as "hypnotic" and "explosively minimal" by Phares, and "simple but effective" by Chuck Taylor from Billboard.
 Elephant's first single, "Seven Nation Army", became the band's signature song and a sports anthem.
-The album's third single, "The Hardest Button to Button", features what critics considered to be some of Meg's best drumming.
-Additionally, the track "In the Cold, Cold Night" features Meg singing lead for the first time.
-Tom Breihan of Stereogum described her voice as "magnetic", and Andrew Katchen with Billboard wrote that she sounded "delicate and sweet".
-The Guardian deemed the songs "In the Cold, Cold Night" and "Seven Nation Army" to be among the greatest songs made by the band.
-The album won a Grammy Award for Best Alternative Music Album and "Seven Nation Army" won the Grammy for Best Rock Song.
+Journalist Alexis Petridis considers "The Hardest Button to Button", the album's third single, to feature some of her best drumming.
+The track "In the Cold, Cold Night" additionally features White singing lead for the first time, with her voice being described as "delicate and sweet" in another Billboard article by Andrew Katchen.
+The Guardian deemed all three songs to be among the greatest made by the band.
+Elephant won a Grammy Award for Best Alternative Music Album and "Seven Nation Army" won the Grammy for Best Rock Song.